szymon6927/szymonmiks.pl/blog/content/post/06-value-objects-with-python/index.md

 draft = true
 +++

-**Value object** is basic building block from tactical DDD (Domain Driven Design).
+A **Value object** is a basic building block from tactical DDD (Domain Driven Design).

-In today's blog post, I will show you, how you can build value objects with **Python** :snake:
+In today's blog post, I will show you how to build value objects with **Python** :snake:

 ## Definition

 [As wikipedia says](https://en.wikipedia.org/wiki/Value_object):
 > In computer science, a value object is a small object that represents a simple entity whose equality is not based on identity: i.e. two value objects are equal when they have the same value, not necessarily being the same object.

-The best explanation about it, you will find in these two books:
+More detailed explanation can be found in those two books:
 - [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/)
 - [Implementing Domain-Driven Design](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577)

-I really recommend them :point_up: &nbsp;, especially the second one.
+I can’t recommend them enough :point_up: &nbsp;, especially the second one.

-## Characteristics of value object
+## Characteristics of a value object
-- describes the features of a specific domain concept
+- Describes the features of a specific domain concept
-- binds many attributes into a logical business concept
+- Binds many attributes into a logical business concept
-- has no identity, it's identified by the values of the attributes
+- Has no identity; it's identified by the values of the attributes
-- comparison is done through comparing values of the attributes
+- Comparison is done through comparing values of the attributes
-- it's immutable
+- It's immutable
-- has no methods that will change the object's state (if such method is needed new object should be returned)
+- Has no methods that can change the object's state (if such a method is needed a new object should be returned instead)
-- side effect free behavior
+- Side effect free behavior

 ## Benefits
-- builtin validation
+- Built-in validation
-- internal implementation is easy to change because we have the stable interface of our object
+- Internal implementation is easy to change because our object has a stable interface
-- encapsulates the logic, for example: validation
+- Encapsulates the logic, for example: validation
-- improves code readability
+- Improves code readability
-- helps you fight with [Primitive Obsession](https://refactoring.guru/smells/primitive-obsession)
+- Helps you fight with [Primitive Obsession](https://refactoring.guru/smells/primitive-obsession)
-- easy to unit test
+- Easy to unit test

 ## Examples

-Before we go to the examples.
-I decided to use [dataclasses](https://docs.python.org/3/library/dataclasses.html) due to:
+I decided to use [dataclasses](https://docs.python.org/3/library/dataclasses.html) in my examples due to the following reasons:
-- `frozen=True` guarantees the immutability
+- `frozen=True` guarantees the object's immutability
-- `eq=True` is setup by default which means that `__eq__()` method will be generated automatically
+- by default dataclasses are shipped with `__eq__()` method (`eq=True`) which enables objects comparison

-You can use pure python classes, but then you have to take care of the above things by yourself.
+Using pure python classes is possible but inefficient as you have to take care of the above by yourself.

-Examples below, I decided to mix them.
-Some of them have been taken from my projects.
-Some of them have been figured out by myself for purpose of this blog post. :sunglasses:
+Some examples in this blog post may be perceived as half-baked.
+The reason for that is the fact that some of them are taken from my projects, and others written explicitly for the purpose of this blog post :sunglasses:.

 All of them, together with unit tests are available on my GitHub :rocket: - https://github.com/szymon6927/szymonmiks.pl/tree/master/blog/content/post/06-value-objects-with-python/value-object-examples.